lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER Architecture.md

 For the same reasons that I mentioned regarding the UseCaseOutput, it is a good practice to create one PresenterOutput protocol for each event.

-Here are some examples of output coming from the Presenter and being processed by the ViewController in the role of PresenterOutput:
+#### Examples

-- For the contact List example, there is only one ContactListPresenterOutput method to implement.
+Here are some examples of output coming from the Presenter and being processed by the ViewController in the role of PresenterOutput.

-  But, this is not the whole story.
-The tableView requires a dataSource and, optionally, a delegate.
-Below, the ContactListAdapter implements a UITableViewDataSource and  UITableViewDelegate.
+##### Initialization of a Repetitive View

-  We also have to implement methods in the Presenter to access the ViewModels required to create the cells.
+For the contact List example, there is only one ContactListPresenterOutput method to implement.

 ```swift
 extension ContactListViewController: ContactListPresenterOutput  {